ccrawford4/terraform-infra/README.md

-# AWS Infrastructure using Terraform
+# AWS Infrastructure Using Terraform

 ## Overview

 This Terraform module provisions a secure AWS environment with the following components:

 - **VPC**: Isolated network environment
-- **Bastion Host**: EC2 instance in a public subnet that serves as a secure entry point
+- **Bastion Host**: EC2 instance in a public subnet for secure access
-  - Allows SSH (port 22) access only from your specified IP address
+  - Restricts SSH (port 22) access to your specified IP address
-  - Provides unrestricted outbound traffic
+  - Allows unrestricted outbound traffic
 - **Private Servers**: EC2 instances in a private subnet
-  - Configurable number of instances via the `instance_count` variable
+  - Configurable via the `instance_count` variable
-  - Accessible via SSH only through the bastion host
+  - Accessible only through the bastion host via SSH
-  - Provides unrestricted outbound traffic
+  - Allows unrestricted outbound traffic

 ## Prerequisites